 18) Apple Crisp

-Apple crisp is comfort food dressed as dessert.
-You get tender apples underneath and that buttery oat topping that tastes like the best part of a granola bar.
-It’s flexible: use whatever apples you’ve got, though firmer ones hold up better.
-Serve warm with ice cream and it turns into a very convincing celebration.
+Apple crisp is dessert in disguise as comfort food.
+Under the surface are soft apples and that buttery oat topping that tastes like the best part of a granola bar.
+Any sort of apples can be used, but firmer ones tend to hold up better.
+It’s a very enticing affair when served warm with ice cream.

 19) Mug Cake